 - Send offers or sales emails to previous customers who have been visiting your website recently or even engaging with your social media accounts.

-These are just a handful of effective automations that you can use to do heavy lifting that would take you many more hours or a whole other staff member.
+These are just a handful of effective automations you can use to do the heavy lifting for you, that would take you many more hours or a whole other staff member to complete.